Generators and closed classes of groups: Generating classes of groups

-Conversely, assume that $H$ is a direct limit of $\lambda$-small groups in $\mathcal{C}$, and let us prove that $H$ belongs to $\mathcal{C}[\lambda]$.
-As every direct limit of groups is a composition of limits over filtered categories and push-outs, we only need to check these two cases.
+\begin{proposition} Let $\lambda$ be an infinite regular cardinal.
+A group $H$ is in $\C[\lambda]$ if and only if it is isomorphic to a direct limit of $\lambda$-small groups in $\C$. \end{proposition} \begin{proof} By the previous proposition, for each $\lambda$-small subgroup $S$ of $H$, there exists a $\lambda$-small subgroup in $\C$ such that $S<C<H$.
+Hence, $H$ is isomorphic to the direct system of all $\lambda$-small subgroups of $H$ that belong to $\mathcal{C}$.

-If $H$ is the direct limit of the $\lambda$-small groups $\{G_{\alpha}\}$ over a filtered category, a standard compactness argument states that every homomorphism $K\rightarrow H$ factors through $G_\alpha$ for a certain $\alpha$.
-Hence $H$ belongs to $\mathcal{C}[\lambda]$.
-Now if $H$ is a pushout of groups, the short reasoning of the proof of Lemma 4.8.4 in \cite{CP04} applies to the group-theoretic case, and implies that $H\in\mathcal{C}[\lambda]$.
-So we are done. \end{proof}
+Conversely, let $H$ be a direct limit of $\lambda$-small groups in $\mathcal{C}$, and let us prove that $H$ belongs to $\mathcal{C}[\lambda]$.
+Following (\cite{Cha94}, 4.3), and taking into account that $\pi_1$ commutes with colimits, every direct limit of groups can be obtained as an iteration of limits over linear categories (chains) and push-outs, so we need to check the statement in these two cases.
+Observe that $H$ belongs to~$\mathcal{C}$.